 5. Consider alternative sleeping systems

 For added protection from the elements, learn to rig up a poncho or tarp as a shelter (or a ‘basha’ in military-speak) using a bit of light cord and/or a few cargo bungees such as the ones that might be strapping stuff to your bike.
 Slide under this in your bivvy bag and you’ll stay dry even in a downpour.
-(Again, Alpkit make a good range, or get a cheap army surplus one.)
+(For the full military experience, you can leave your boots on inside your sleeping bag as well.)

 Just imagine the possibilities…!